leihui6/measurement_system_in_3d/fine_registration/readme.md

 # fine_registration

-The goal of this program is to fine registration two point cloud based on Iterative Closest Point (ICP), which mainly implemented by `libpointmatcher`.
+The goal of this stage is to fine registration two point cloud based on Iterative Closest Point (ICP), which mainly implemented by `libpointmatcher`.
 And it can visualize the process of ICP registration using OSG.

 Thanks to `libpointmatcher,` which did an entirely meaningful work in this field, it also helps me learn iterative closest point algorithm deeply.